 Dei Vilkinsons

 I'm a technologist focused on building tools that help people understand and navigate complex systems.
-As CEO of HASH, I lead our efforts developing an open-source platform for decision-making: from tools for modeling and simulation through to an AI database that maintains and grows itself.
+As CEO of HASH, I lead our efforts developing an open-source platform for decision-making: from tools for agent-based simulation through to an AI database that maintains and grows itself (providing the semantic knowledge and data required to support real-time world models).
 Using the platform, huge organisations and individuals alike can forecast and optimize amidst complexity: simulating physical environments, economies, networks, and domain-specific phenomena with ease.

-I also Chair London-based consultancy, Soho Strategy, which I founded in 2008.
-Through its work, SOHO has developed a reputation for specialising in data-driven strategy work, serving startups, private equity firms, and entities such as the UK government's Behavioural Insights Team, and National Health Service.
-We develop automation systems, software, and apps; advise on strategy and campaigns; and develop our own products and tools in-house.
+From 2008 until 2021, I also served as Chairman of the London-based consultancy Soho Strategy.
+Through its work, SOHO has developed a reputation for specialising in data-driven strategy work, serving startups, private equity firms, and entities such as the UK government's Behavioural Insights Team, and National Health Service, developing automation systems, software, and apps; advising on strategy and campaigns; and developing our own tools and products in-house.

 Personally, I'm interested in how markets, evolution, and diversity can both stabilize and optimize systems.
 I write about these topics on Non Paribus, a blog that explores what happens when “all else” is not “held constant” in (as ceteris paribus, one of the main common refrains in modern economics, would have it).